best trip CONTACT AN ADVISOR

 Difficulty: Moderate

-Wake up early with a hot coca tea while enjoying stunning views of the snow-capped mountains.
-After breakfast, you will begin a 2-hour ascent to the highest point of the Salkantay Trek (4,630 m / 15,190 ft).
-From the summit, you’ll have time to explore and admire the beauty of the landscape, including a lake at the base of Salkantay Mountain.
-Then, you’ll descend for 3 hours to Wayracmachay (3,800 m / 12,467 ft) for lunch.
+Wake up with a hot coca tea while admiring the snow-capped mountains.
+After breakfast, you will begin a 2-hour climb to the highest point of the Salkantay Trek (4,630 m/15,190 ft).
+From the summit, you will be able to appreciate the landscape, which includes a lagoon at the foot of the Salkantay glacier.
+Then, you will descend for 3 hours to Wayracmachay (3,800 m/12,467 ft), where you will have lunch.

-After lunch, you will continue descending for another 3 hours into the lush cloud forest, where the climate is warmer and more humid.
-This change in landscape and temperature is one of the most notable experiences of the trek.
-The campsite is near the village of Collpapampa.
+After lunch, you will continue descending for three more hours into the cloud forest, where the climate becomes warmer and more humid.
+This change in landscape and climate is one of the most impressive aspects of the hike.
+The camp will be located near the village of Collpapampa.

 Distance: 18 km / 11.8 miles